DrkWithT/Toy_Site_Project_1/docs/README.md

 # README
 ## CSCI 12 Website Project: "A Poet's Place"
+## By: Derek Tan

 ### General Info:
- - Frontend Languages: HTML, CSS3, JS
+ - Frontend Languages: HTML, CSS 3, JS
  - Backend Tech: XAMPP with PHP 8.0+
- - VCS?: Git for Windows ~~with GitHub~~!
+ - VCS (Local): Git for Windows!

 ### Sumamry:
 This is a _tentative_ outline of my final project for this web programming class.
 For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or sonnets.
 There, users can write, post, or manage their work in other ways.
 The outline below this summary will elaborate the details.